Joymanyasi/research-notes/README.md

 ## What This Is

-I started this repository to work through a question that kept surfacing in my reading: *What happens when artificial intelligence systems trained on one population are applied to another with fundamentally different biology, healthcare contexts, and data landscapes?*
+I started this repository to work through a question that kept surfacing in my reading, *What happens when artificial intelligence systems trained on one population are applied to another with fundamentally different biology, healthcare contexts, and data landscapes?*

 This isn't a finished project.
 It's a space where I'm developing ideas, testing arguments, and documenting what I'm learning about the intersection of AI, genomics, and health equity in African contexts.